Doctor Blood's Coffin: Plot

-Strange crimes are occurring in Cornwall.
+Strange crimes are occurring in Cornish town of Porthcarron.
 Doctors' surgeries are becoming burgled, and people are disappearing.
-No one knows it yet, but the stolen medical supplies have been used to set up a laboratory in the disused Porthcarron Tin Mine, and the missing people have been taken there after being immobilised with a drug.
+No one knows it yet, but the stolen medical supplies have been used to set up a laboratory in the disused tin mine, and the missing people have been taken there after being immobilised with a drug.

-Into this situation comes young Dr. Peter Blood, fresh off a biochemistry research grant in Vienna.
+Into this situation comes young Dr Peter Blood, fresh off a biochemistry research grant in Vienna.
 He is a Porthcarron native, and his father, Robert, is the village doctor.
 A young widowed nurse, Linda Parker, assists Robert.

-Police Sgt.
-Cook is investigating the crimes.
+Police Sgt Cook is investigating the crimes.
 Peter eagerly volunteers to help search the tin mines for the latest missing man, George Beale.
 But Peter's motive is not altruistic: he wants to prevent Cook from discovering the lab in the mine, for Peter is behind the thefts and disappearances.

-Peter finds Beale slowly crawling away inside the mine but cannot stop him as Sgt.
-Cook is too near.
+Peter finds Beale slowly crawling away inside the mine but cannot stop him as Sgt Cook is too near.
 Beale drags himself outside.
 Searchers call Peter to render medical assistance.
 As Beale mumbles incoherently, Peter injects him with something and pronounces him dead, then offers to do the post mortem.
 Meanwhile, Robert is unable to analyse the contents of a broken syringe stolen from his office and found in Beale's room.
 He takes it to Plymouth Hospital for a full analysis.
 Then Linda finds a curious clay container.
 Peter explains it as a gift from a schoolmate – an ancient South American curare container.

 Peter speaks oddly to Linda about his time in Vienna.
 He says that he and his supervising professor were on the verge of a controversial medical breakthrough, but the professor refused to continue.
 Peter calls him rule-bound, superstitious, and ignorant and arrogantly tells Linda that "no one's going to hold me back now."

-Beale's PM is to be done at the village undertaker Mr. Morton's mortuary.
+Beale's PM is to be done at the village undertaker Mr Morton's mortuary.
 But Beale is not dead, and Peter begins to remove his living heart.
 Morton interrupts Peter's grisly work.
 Peter tells Morton that Beale was worthless – sitting around in pubs, never making anything of himself – and that he will put Beale's heart into someone dead who, unlike Beale, deserves to live.
 Morton tries to stop Peter, and in the ensuing struggle, Peter accidentally kills Morton.
 By then, Beale's heart has died.